Kungur: Architecture

-Among the notable buildings in Kungur are the Transfiguration Church (1781), Nikola Cathedral, former Guest courtyard with the Burse (1865–76, architect R. O. Karvovsky), the Zyryanov Hospice (1881, now the surgical department of a hospital), the 19th century storehouses of the Kopakov merchants (now a culture center).
+Among the notable buildings in Kungur are the Transfiguration Church (1781), Saint Nicholas Church, former Guest courtyard with the Burse (1865–76, architect R. O. Karvovsky), the Zyryanov Hospice (1881, now the surgical department of a hospital), the 19th century storehouses of the Kopakov merchants (now a culture center).

 The Tikhvinsky Temple was built in 1763 and got its name from the holy icon of Tikhvinskaya Bogomater.
 Now the movie theater "Oktyabr" is located in the building.

-In the lower part of the town, on Kittarskaya street, is the Uspenskaya Church, built in 1761.
+In the lower part of the town, on Kittarskaya street, is the Church of the Dormition, built in 1761.
 On the opposite bank of the Sylva river stands the Preobrazhensky Temple.